Fulfilling a life-long ambition

 Idara’s career went from strength to strength over the next 10 years and, though she found the work exciting and challenging, the urge to teach became more apparent.

-Changing career to teach can be daunting, but Idara found that there was plenty of support available on School Direct for times when she needed a boost.
+Changing career to teach can be daunting, but Idara found that there was plenty of support available for times when she needed a boost.
 “I felt like I had a lot of pastoral support; people who would want to know how I was doing, ‘Are you taking care of your voice?
 Are you sleeping?
 Are you eating well enough?’
 I also had a dedicated mentor, an academic advisor, and a subject studies tutor, so I felt really well supported in my training year.”

 As well as time spent in the classroom, Idara found learning theory enlightening, giving her new ways to communicate her passion to pupils.
 “My aim is always to make maths accessible, to make it clear that maths is beautiful and not just useful.
 Learning about ways I could really achieve that was an eye-opener for me and what I found most stimulating.”